-Snowmaking Maintenance - Snowmaking maintenance during the ski season and the off-season is under the supervision of the Snowmaking Supervisor and the Mountain Manager.
+Snowmaking Maintenance - Snowmaking maintenance during the ski season and the off-season is under the supervision of the Snow Surfaces Manager.

 SECTION F SECURITY PROCEDURES

 Mount Sunapee maintains a staffing schedule to provide a general presence and surveillance of the facilities during the winter ski season, the summer season and during the off-seasons.